 Some symptoms are mild and do not require treatment.
 However, there are several kinds of treatment options available to treat your symptoms:

 If you or someone you know is exhibiting allergy symptoms, come to Piniella Asthma and Allergy today!
-Our team of allergy specialists can help you find the relief you need.
+Our team of board-certified allergists can help you find the relief you need.
 To talk with an expert, contact our office today.
 Visit us online or give us a call to schedule an appointment at our clinic.
 We serve patients from Coral Gables FL, Palmetto Bay FL, Westchester FL, Brownsville FL, Kendall FL, Pinecrest FL, Richmond West FL, and Goulds FL.